Scientific Name

 Description

-Dudleya pulverulenta is a succulent plant with a thick caudex densely covered with old leaves and a large rosette of chalky white leaves at its end.
-The caudex is initially erect, becoming decumbent with age, and can reach up to 3.6 inches (9 cm) in diameter.
+Dudleya pulverulenta is a succulent plant with a thick caudex densely covered with old leaves and a large rosette of chalky white leaves at its top.
+The caudex is initially erect, becoming decumbent with age, and can reach a diameter of 3.6 inches (9 cm).
 The rosette usually has 40 to 60 leaves and can grow up to 2 feet (60 cm) in diameter.
-The leaves are oblong and pointed, usually broadest in the base or the upper 1/3, measuring up to 12 inches (30 cm) long and 5.2 inches (13 cm) wide.
+The leaves are oblong and pointed, usually broadest at the base or the upper 1/3, measuring up to 12 inches (30 cm) in length and 5.2 inches (13 cm) in width.
 They have a thick, powdery coating of natural wax.

 The deep red flowers appear in winter to early spring in clusters on stalks that can grow up to 3.3 feet (1 m) long.
 All parts of the inflorescence are also covered in chalky wax.